SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_cluster_status.rst

 *****************
 DESCRIBE CLUSTER STATUS
 *****************
+.. note::  The **DESCRIBE CLUSTER STATUS** command is not relevant to Alpha, and will be implemented in Beta.

 The ``DESCRIBE CLUSTER STATUS`` command lets you display the currently running cluster resources, state, and a total line where relevant, such as total CPU and RAM.

 Syntax